Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action: 'Move an email to a custom folder (Folders/<name>).'
-It also distinguishes from the sibling tool 'move_to_label' by specifying the path prefix 'Folders/'.
+The description clearly states the action 'Move an email to a custom folder' and specifies the path format 'Folders/<name>'.
+It distinguishes from sibling tool 'move_to_label' by noting similarity but different target type, helping the agent choose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.